alchemydc/agoric-terraform/README.md

 * The google-fluent package appears to get clobbered by something in the Agoric toolchain, and needs to be reinstalled post-provision in order for Stackdriver logging to work.
 * Firewall is created in GCP VPC.
 Host baesd rules (nftables) are also created (to /etc/nftables.conf) but aren't activated by default.
 * Key management (backup/restore/etc) is not yet implemented.
+* Secrets management is not yet implmemented.
+For now sensitive data is stored locally in terraform.tfvars, so it's not checked into git.
+However, any secrets will be in the clear in the instance metadata, which is suboptimal.
+Longer term we should look at Vault or similar for secrets management.

 ## Credit
 To [Javier Cortejoso](https://github.com/jcortejoso) at Clabs who created the [framework](https://github.com/alchemydc/celo-monorepo/tree/master/packages/terraform-modules-public) upon which this code is based.